 For decades roofing has been seen as a male-dominated industry.
 But times are definitely changing.
 In the last few years, the roofing industry has seen more and more women deciding to join the trade.
 Whether it is working out in the field or owning a lead position within the office, women are making their mark in exterior contracting.
 Currently, women make up less than ten percent of the roofing industry, so they need resources to help provide support.

-We’ve gathered some of the top organizations that are making headlines with helping women in roofing.
+We’ve gathered some of the top organizations that are making headlines by helping women who are in roofing.

 National Women in Roofing

 Launched in 2016, National Women in Roofing is a volunteer-based organization that supports and advances women working in roofing.

 As of 2020, the National Women in Roofing organization (NWIR) has over 1,200 members.
 They provide support, professional guidance and more to women who are currently or interested in joining the roofing industry.
 From educational seminars to mentors to job seeker resources, the NWIR is one of the top organizations.

 This program is the perfect resource to help female roofers connect with one another and meet other industry-leading women.
 The NWIR helps create more diversity and provides high-quality training in roofing.